mhansen/graphviz-docs/content/en/docs/attrs/overlap_scaling.md

 types:
 - double
 used_by: G
+description: Scale layout by factor, to reduce node overlap.
 ---
 When <code>[overlap](/docs/attrs/overlap/)=prism</code>, the layout is scaled by this factor, thereby removing a fair amount of node overlap, and making node overlap removal